5 Natural Remedies for Anxiety

 Headlines like "I Gave Up Sugar and It Cured My Anxiety" make us cringe because demonizing one food is overly simplistic.
 Australian researchers found that improving your overall diet may be a better tactic.
 After going on a Mediterranean-inspired diet, participants saw their anxiety scores improve by about 30 percent.

-Yes, they ate fewer sweets (and if you want to scale back on sugar, here's how), refined carbs and fried food, but none of these were totally forbidden.
+Yes, they ate fewer sweets, refined carbs and fried food, but none of these were totally forbidden.
 A healthy diet may impact anxiety through the gut-brain connection: What we eat impacts the beneficial bacteria in our microbiome that, in turn, produce mood-moderating chemicals in the brain, like serotonin and tryptophan.

 Try it: Healthy Mediterranean Recipes